Skip to main content

 Needs CRM or sales quality feedback

-Without this context, reporting can become misleading.
+Without this context, reporting becomes misleading.
 Strong remarketing performance may be credited as acquisition.
 Brand demand may hide weak non-brand performance.
 Low-cost traffic may look successful even when it does not produce meaningful users.

 Most targeting problems come from unclear campaign roles, weak signal quality, poor exclusions, mismatched creative, or reporting that ignores audience context.